Projects

 more

-The breast and ovarian cancer morbidity rates in Israel are among the highest in the world, partly due to the high prevalence of BRCA 1/2 gene mutations among the Israeli population.
+Breast and ovarian cancer morbidity rates in Israel are among the highest in the world, partly due to the high prevalence of BRCA 1/2 gene mutations among Israeli population

-• The Israel Genetics Consortium engaging in cancer genetics research continues to conduct the joint and multi-center study on the genetics of Breast Cancer and Ovarian Cancer in Israel:
+The Israel Genetics Consortium engaging in cancer genetics research continues to conduct the joint and multi-center study on the genetics of Breast and Ovarian Cancer in Israel:

-• Prof. Efrat Levy-Lahad of Shaare Zedek Medical Center coordinates the Consortium in collaboration with 12 hospitals: Sheba, Rambam, Rabin, Sourasky, Wolfson, Kaplan, Soroka, Shaare Zedek, Assaf Harofeh and Nahariya, Bnei Zion and Ha'Emek Medical Centers.
+• Prof. Efrat Levy-Lahad of Shaare Zedek Medical Center coordinates the Consortium in collaboration with 12 medical centers: Sheba, Rambam, Rabin (Beilinson), Tel Aviv Sourasky (Ichilov), Wolfson, Kaplan, Soroka, Shaare Zedek, Shamir (Assaf Harofeh) and Western Galilee, Bnei Zion and Ha'Emek medical centers.

-• Additionally, the Consortium is conducting a research study under the direction of Prof. Efrat Levy-Lahad and Prof. Mary Claire-King of Washington State University, Seattle.
+• The Consortium also conducts research under the guidance of Prof. Efrat Levy-Lahad and Prof. Mary Claire-King of Washington State University, Seattle.

 • Over 660 female BRCA1 and BRCA2 gene mutation carriers in Israel and the United States were examined in this research study.
 Published in a highly reputed scientific journal, this study demonstrated that genetic modifiers may have a significant impact on the risk of developing a specific type of malignancy among gene mutation carriers.

+Kindly contact us should you wish to contribute to this project.
 Assist in funding the Genetics Consortium Project - US$ 48,000.
-Kindly contact us, should you wish to contribute to this project.
-Please note that all donations received are transferred in full (no overhead is taken).
+Please note that all donations are transferred in full to the project (no overhead is taken).

 • Lili Biller Lev